dougsweetser/simply_animate_math/docs/space-time/space_time_animations.md

 There are now three imaginary numbers for space.

-All together this is space-time physics.
+All together this is space-time math.

 The math is known as quaternions.